Some People Don't Get Bitten By Mosquitoes -- Why That's True Will Surprise You

 And those lucky people who say they don’t get bitten?
 They exist too.

 But it’s not because one person’s blood tastes better to the small hovering bloodsuckers — or at least, not just that.
-In a TED 2014 talk earlier this year in Vancouver, microbial ecologist Rob Knight explained that the bacteria, or microbes, on skin produce different chemicals, some of which smell more attractive to mosquitoes.
+In a TED 2014 talk on Wednesday in Vancouver, microbial ecologist Rob Knight explained that the bacteria, or microbes, on skin produce different chemicals, some of which smell more attractive to mosquitoes.

 The trillion or so microbes that live on skin are a small percentage of the 100 trillion bacteria that live on and inside the body, but they play a huge role in body odor.
 Without those bacteria, human sweat wouldn’t smell like anything.